AwesomeTMC/pyBRS/README.md

 Finally, before converting, make sure `player_speed` in `midi_to_brs.py` is right.
 It's 13 by default, which is the speed of Mario in an unmodified `MarioConst.arc`.
 If you modified that, or Luigi is the main character of your mod, change that.
 Luigi's speed is 15 in an unmodified `MarioConst.arc`.

 ### IMPORTANT NOTE
-If the player walks slow enough while collecting notes, it can break due to a bug in the game.
+The duration can cause unexpected results due to a bug in the game.
 Put the corresponding game's patches below in your riivolution XML to fix it.

 SMG2:
 ```xml